 We also stock a simpler version of this document that has been written for couples who are likely each to be financially independent before the marriage or partnership and for whom the concern is about ensuring that wealth and assets remain in the possession of whichever one brought them in, should the marriage fail.

 We expect that this alternative document will be more suitable for older couples who have already accumulated wealth, and who perhaps are marrying for a second time.

-This agreement covers a very wide range of possible outcomes and also deals with many matters to be agreed during your marriage.
-This coverage is not legally binding but enables you to define your intentions over broad areas.
+This document covers a very wide range of possible outcomes and also deals with many matters to be agreed during your marriage.
+This coverage is not legally binding for the reasons discussed above, but enables you to define your intentions over broad areas.

 There is extensive coverage of property, possessions, investments.